fr1t2/documentation/README.md

 # Website

-## ZOND Documentation Progress

-This is under development and not a finished product

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation